oodebe/oodebe/README.md

 ## Running Sample Scripts

 After Installation you will see the sample Scripts of Lily, Neo4j, Node.js and Solr .
-For running the sample scripts Set The url of variouse running REST Server in conf.js.
+For running the sample scripts Set The url of various  running REST Server in conf.js.